darbyjohnston/toucan/README.md

 * The "-r 24" option specfies the frame rate.
 Toucan can be used to find the frame rate of a timeline with the "-print_rate" option.
 * The "-i pipe:" option tells FFmpeg to use standard input.
-* Finally, "output.mov" specifies the output movie file.
+* Finally "output.mov" specifies the output movie file.

 Building
 ========